This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Unusual Presentation and Birth Weight

-Specific complications of labor and delivery can also cause a skull fracture or lead to the conditions in which a doctor may use instruments that can cause fractures.
+Specific complications of labor and delivery can also cause a skull fracture or lead to conditions in which a doctor may use instruments that can cause fractures.

 For instance, if the baby is breech, with its bottom or legs emerging from the birth canal first, or if the baby is unusually large, labor is more complicated.
 Both the breech position and a large head can put more pressure on a baby’s skull and increase the risk of a fracture.